200-176-Great Vocals

 Writer/Composer: George Corry / Douglass Cross (1953)

 American singer Tony Bennett wasn’t just a Pop / Jazz / Big Band / Swing / Show Tunes master, he was a legendary performer whose singing career lasted through SEVEN decades, one of the longest in history.
-Owning a voice that endured all the changes in the music industry, it was immediately recognizable, and oh, so many were those who sang duets with him just to be in his company.
-This signature selection was his biggist number-1 hit, and its delivery is superb.
-His remarkable offering of this beautiful song unforgettable, “To be where little cable cars / climb halfway to the stars.”
+Owning a voice that endured all the changes in the music industry, it was immediately recognizable, and oh, so many were those who sang duets with him just to be in his company!
+This signature selection was his biggest #1 hit, and its delivery is superb.
+His versatility is without blemish and his smooth tenor to baritone voice is perfect for whatever genre he chooses to sing in, in short, impeccable.
+This remarkable offering of this beautiful song unforgettable, “To be where little cable cars / climb halfway to the stars.”
 He doesn’t just croon a song, he exemplifies singing!…Heartfelt and Extraordinary!

 178. THE BELL SONG “Lakme” (1947)